-The County faces significant threats from wildfire, sea level rise, and mudslides.
-In terms of wildfire mitigation, the County will support statewide efforts to improve emergency management and emergency response capabilities at State and local levels.
 Napa County's fire service has aggressively pursued vegetation management efforts to reduce the fuel available, including a chipper program for downed fuels available to residents at no cost.
-To mitigate the risk posed to residents of the wildland urban interface, the County additionally supports local homeowners through its Defensible Space Certification program, which provides technical advisory services to harden homes against wildfire.
-Expanding Further expansion of these programs through additional investment from the State and Federal governments will assist residents, the county fire department, and CAL Fire in mitigating the spread-impact of future wildfires.
-The County encourages efforts that increase oversight and transparency regarding infrastructure damage, coverage disruptions, and other pertinent issues related to telecommunications service companies before, during, and after an Enhanced Powerline Safety Settings Shutoff (EPSS), a Public Safety Power Shutoff (PSPS), or a disaster event.
+To mitigate the risk posed to residents of the wildland urban interface, the county additionally supports local homeowners through its Defensible Space Certification program, which provides technical advisory services to harden homes against wildfire.
+Expanding these programs through additional investment from the State and Federal governments will assist residents, the county fire department, and CAL Fire in mitigating the spread of future wildfires.

+The county encourages efforts that increase oversight and transparency regarding infrastructure damage, coverage disruptions, and other pertinent issues related to telecommunications service companies before, during, and after an Enhanced Powerline Safety Settings Shutoff (EPSS), a Public Safety Power Shutoff (PSPS), or a disaster event.